INFO-4602-5602/project-2-ncwit-team-11/README.txt

 was responsible for creating our first visualization.
 Shantanu was responsible for creating our second visualizations.
 Andrew was responsible for creating our third visualization.
 All members were involved with deciding which attributes to visualize and how to visualize them.
-We uses a bar plot for the first visualization to maintain distinction between majors, while we used line graphs for the second and third visualizations to create a sense of continuity over time.
+We used a bar plot for the first visualization to maintain distinction between majors, while we used line graphs for the second and third visualizations to create a sense of continuity over time.